djole994/Faculty-Alumni-Platform/README.md

 - Create professional profiles and become **verified members** of the organization
 - Visualize global Alumni presence via an **interactive world map**
 - Access an exclusive **job board** and read inspiring **Alumni Stories**
+- Benefit from automation (**geolocation, verification**) and scalable data handling (**caching, background processing**)
 - View financial reports and subscription statuses through an **administrative dashboard**
-- Benefit from automation (**geolocation, verification**) and scalable data handling (**caching, background processing**)
+- Register online for **congresses and educational events**

 The platform is designed with a strong focus on **security, data integrity, and real-world deployment practices**,
 reflecting production requirements rather than demo-level functionality.

+---

+## 🚧 Roadmap / Planned features

+Planned improvements focus on extending production capabilities and long-term scalability:

+- Advanced analytics and reporting dashboards for administrative insights
+- Extended event management workflows and participant automation
+- Improved background job processing and notification reliability
+- Enhanced security hardening, auditing, and monitoring capabilities
+- Performance optimization and caching strategy expansion

 ---